K-NIMESH/Harvard-University-cs50-Python/README.md

 - “… vanity plates may contain a maximum of 6 characters (letters or numbers) and a minimum of 2 characters.”
 - “Numbers cannot be used in the middle of a plate; they must come at the end.
 For example, AAA222 would be an acceptable … vanity plate; AAA22A would not be acceptable.
 The first number used cannot be a ‘0’.”
 - “No periods, spaces, or punctuation marks are allowed.”

+#### 5. Nutrition Facts

+The file called twttr.py, implements a program that prompts users to input a fruit (case-insensitively) and then outputs the number of calories in one portion of that fruit, per the FDA’s poster for fruits.
+Capitalization aside, assume that users will input fruits exactly as written in the poster (e.g., strawberries, not strawberry).
+Ignore any input that isn’t a fruit.